-25-year-old working student, Zozibini Tunzi, was crowned Miss South Africa 2019 on Friday, August 9 at the Time Square’s Sun Arena in Pretoria.
-She beat 15 other beauties to win the most coveted national beauty title in the country and succeed last year’s winner and Miss Universe 1st runner-up Tamaryn Green.
+Zozibini Tunzi was crowned Miss South Africa 2019 on Friday, August 9 at Time Square’s Sun Arena in Pretoria.
+She succeeds last year’s winner and Miss Universe’s first runner-up Tamaryn Green.

-South Africa has won the Miss World crown three times with Penelope Coelen, Anneline Kriel and Rolene Strauss in 1958, 1974 and 2014, respectively, and two Miss Universe with Margaret Gardiner in 1978 and Demi-Leigh Nel-Peters in 2017.
+South Africa has won the Miss World crown three times with Penelope Coelen, Anneline Kriel, and Rolene Strauss in 1958, 1974, and 2014, respectively, and Miss Universe twice with Margaret Gardiner in 1978 and Demi-Leigh Nel-Peters in 2017.

 Photos: Miss South Africa